 FAQs

-Are there bathrooms at Paradise Cove Beach?
-There aren’t any on-site facilities.
-The nearest restrooms are at the public lot between Four Seasons and Aulani or nearby shops.
+Q: Are there bathrooms at Paradise Cove Beach?
+A: No facilities at the cove itself.
+The nearest restrooms are at the small parking lot between the Four Seasons and Aulani, or at the nearby shopping area.

 Get my top ten list of spots in Oahu complete with photos + directions, so you know exactly what to expect.
 You’ll also receive ongoing adventures, beautiful images and happy updates.
 Escape to the islands once a month and learn exactly how to enjoy Hawaii like someone who raises their family here!